Blog

 Which one is right for you?

-If you want to stay small, work directly with clients, and be known for your personal expertise, a personal brand makes sense.
+If you want to stay small, work directly with clients, and be known for your expertise, a personal brand makes sense.
 It’s faster to build and easier to keep authentic.
 The downside is that it’s harder to scale—and if you ever want to step back or sell, the brand doesn’t transfer easily.

 Other types of branding

 In practice, these categories blur.
-What matters is knowing which context you’re operating in, so you can make the right decisions for your audience.
+What matters is simply knowing which context you’re operating in, so you can make the right decisions for your audience.

 Why branding works—the psychology behind it

 People don’t evaluate brands rationally.
-They react to them—often fast, unconsciously and emotionally.
+They react to them—often fast, unconsciously, and emotionally.

 The Halo Effect

-This is due to the Halo Effect.
-When something looks good, people transfer that quality to everything else—your expertise, your reliability, your prices.
-The reverse is also true: an inconsistent or generic brand signals that you might not be worth the investment, or simply reads as cheap.
+The reverse is also true.
+An inconsistent or generic brand signals that you might not be worth the investment, or simply reads as cheap.
+This is called the Horn Effect.

 Now, with AI polishing everything to perfection, it’ll be interesting to see how the Halo Effect shifts.
+People are increasingly bored of generic, interchangeable content.
+There’s already a term for it: AI Slop.

 Read more: